Transmitter

 Set the peak transmission power (in watts) as a positive scalar quantity.

-Specify a scalar containing the gain (in dB) of the transmission.
+Specify a scalar containing the transmission gain (in dB).

-Specify a non-negative scalar containing the transmission loss factor (in dB).
+Specify a non-negative scalar containing the transmission loss coefficient (in dB).

-Enable transmitter status output — enable transmitter status output
+Enable transmitter status output — enable the output of the transmitter status

-Select the check box to display the transmitter usage status for each output sample from the TR output port.
+Select the checkbox to display the status of the transmitter usage for each output sample from the output port TR.

 Preserve coherence among pulses — preserve the coherence of transmitted pulses

-Check this box to maintain the coherence of the transmitted pulses.
+Select this option to maintain the coherence of the transmitted pulses.

 -

-When you select this field, the transmitter does not introduce random phases into the output pulses.
+When you select this field, the transmitter does not add random phases to the output pulses.

 -

-When you clear this field, the transmitter adds random phase noise to each pulse transmitted.
-Random phase noise is introduced by multiplying the pulse value by , where — a homogeneous random variable on the interval .
+When you clear this field, the transmitter adds random phase noise to each transmitted pulse.
+Random phase noise is introduced by multiplying the pulse value by , where — a homogeneous random variable in the interval .

 Enable pulse phase noise output — enable pulse phase noise output

-Select this checkbox to create a Ph output port with random phase noise of the output sample if the Preserve coherence among pulses checkbox is unchecked.
+Check this box to create a Ph output port with random phase noise of the output sample, if the Preserve coherence among pulses checkbox is unchecked.
 The output port can be directed to the receiver to simulate coherent systems on reception.

 Dependencies